 What is awareness?

 Awareness is a fundamental cognitive process that encompasses recognizing and understanding one's internal states, external environment, and the interplay between the two.
-It involves a broad spectrum of perception, including self-awareness, social awareness, and situational awareness.
-In healthcare, awareness plays a crucial role in clinical decision-making, patient care, and even in professional development.
+In healthcare, awareness plays a crucial role in clinical decision-making, patient care, and even professional development.

-Self-awareness, in particular, is essential for healthcare professionals as it contributes to personal growth and enhances their ability to provide empathetic care (Watson et al., 2022).
+Self-awareness, in particular, is essential for healthcare professionals as it enhances their ability to provide empathetic care, and can support against burnout (Watson et al., 2022).
 This multifaceted concept extends beyond the present moment, incorporating past experiences and future anticipations to understand one's life and world fully.

-The relationship between awareness and mindfulness is intricate, and both concepts are often intertwined in mental health and well-being discussions.
-While awareness provides the foundation for recognizing various stimuli and experiences, mindfulness focuses on cultivating a specific awareness centered on the present moment (Chmielewski et al., 2021).
+The relationship between awareness and mindfulness is intricate, and both concepts are often intertwined in discussions of mental health and well-being.
+While awareness provides the foundation for recognizing various stimuli and experiences, mindfulness focuses on cultivating a specific awareness centered on the present moment, ultimately leading to improved mood (Chmielewski et al., 2021).

 While mindfulness and awareness are closely related concepts, they are not identical.
 Awareness is a broader state of consciousness that encompasses the recognition of internal and external stimuli.
 At the same time, mindfulness is a specific form of awareness focusing on the present moment without judgment.
 Mindfulness practices, including mindfulness meditation and yoga, are techniques used to cultivate this awareness.